 KLAATU: Really.
 All the enlightened worlds in our system know the entire story of how our Creator Son was put to death on your world, which we call Urantia.

 KLAATU: Yur-Rann-Cha.
 U-R-A-N–T-I-A. Another soft “t.”

 GESSING: Ah.
-You mean to say, that you all, um, all your “enlightened” worlds, they all know and believe the story about Jesus?
+You mean to say, that y’all, um, y’all are “enlightened” on y’all’s worlds, and y’all know and believe the Jesus story?